alauda/nativestor/docs/user_manual.md

 `namespace` must be the same with the namespace of operator. one and only one class in a node must set `default` to true. a kubernetes cluster only existing a TopolvmCluster , not support multi TopolvmClusters.
 `topolvmVersion` topolvm image version, the image include csi sidecar.
+`certsSecret` optional attribute.
+Used to provide the name of a [TLS secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) which will be used for secure topolvm-controller mutating webhook.
+If not provided a self-signed certificate will be generated automatically.
 `useAllNodes` use all nodes of kubernetes cluster, default false.
 `useAllDevices` use all available devices of each node, default false.
 `useLoop` use loop devices present in nodes.